Notable Children's Books - 2025

 Highlighting the efforts of black farmers, a young narrator describes the work he and his grandfather do to keep their produce stand open to provide for their community.

-Brimming with joy, a granddaughter cherishes weekends with her grandmother, learning to find beauty in life even amidst loss.
+Brimming with joy, this account of a girl who cherishes weekends with her grandmother follows the granddaughter as she learns to find beauty in life even amidst loss.

 Wolf just wants to enjoy his time alone but something always interrupts.